 “Not that I can think of.
 Oh, yeah.
 What about Tom?
 He should give his okay that I’ll be living here, don’t you think?”

 Mr. Williams laughed out loud.
-“You really don’t think Tom will agree to having you stay here?
+“You really think Tom wouldn’t agree to have you stay here?
 The only argument we’ll get from him is that he’ll want you to stay in his room so you guys can talk and play video games all night every night.
 That’s one of the good reasons for you to have your own room.